Planet of the Apes (2001 film): Plot

 Pericles runs into the wreck of the Oberon and Leo runs after him, followed by General Thade.
 Thade and Leo fight.
 Pericles tries to help Leo, but Thade throws him hard against a wall.
 Thade takes Leo's gun from him and tries to fire it at Leo.
 Leo sees that Thade is within the pilot's deck and closes the automatic door, trapping Thade inside.
-Thade fires the gun repeatedly at the door but the ricochets create sparks that scare Thade, who huddles under a control panel.
+Thade fires the gun repeatedly at the door, but the ricochets create sparks that scare Thade, who huddles under a control panel.
 Deciding to escape Ashlar and return to Earth, Leo gives Pericles to Ari, who promises to look after him.
-After saying farewell to Ari and Daena, Leo climbs aboard Pericles's undamaged pod and travels back in time through the same electromagnetic storm, and crashes in Washington, D.C. on Earth.
-He looks up at what appears to be the Lincoln Memorial, only to find that it is now a monument memorializing General Thade.
-A swarm of police officers, firefighters, and news reporters descend upon him, revealed to all be apes.
+After saying farewell to Ari and Daena, Leo climbs aboard Pericles's undamaged pod and travels through the same electromagnetic storm.

+Leo crashes in Washington, D.C., on Earth and looks up at what appears to be the Lincoln Memorial, only to find that it is now a monument memorializing General Thade.
+A swarm of police officers, firefighters, and news reporters descend upon him, revealed to all be apes as Leo realizes that he is on ape-dominated Earth.